MacareuxDigital/concretecms-backup-shell/README.md

     - (Actually, you could uncomment line 153 and 160 and comment-out line 154 and 161, if you want tar now.)

 ## Version History

+### 2.0L (April 3, 2016)

+Made the legacy version to support concrete5.6.x and before.
+Switch the branch to [legacy](https://github.com/katzueno/concrete5-backup-shell/tree/legacy).

 ### 2.0 (December 28, 2015)